hotgluexyz/tap-shopify-v2/README.md

 # tap-shopify-beta

-`tap-shopify-beta` is a Singer tap for shopify-beta.
+**tap-shopify-beta** is a Singer Tap capable of syncing data from Shopify.
+**tap-shopify-beta** can be run on [hotglue](https://hotglue.com), an embedded integration platform for running Singer Taps and Targets.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.
+The tap is built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ## Installation